-Documentation is required for the period piece.
-Documentation should cover information about the culture that produced the original, its place and date of composition/creation, and information about the author of the piece if possible.
-For pieces in languages other than English, translation into English is strongly encouraged.
-All documentation should be properly annotated and should include a bibliography documenting the sources used.
+- Documentation for the period piece should include the culture that produced the original, its place and date of composition, and information about the author, if possible.
+All documentation should be annotated and include a bibliography documenting the sources used.

 - For pieces in languages other than English, please provide an English translation with your documentation.

 - If documentation is appropriate for any of the other pieces, please feel free to include it.

 - Original pieces are encouraged as well.
 Furthermore, in all of your entries, you are welcome to look beyond Western Europe and traditional bardic fare.